Yayoi period: Origin of the Yayoi people

 However, some scholars argue that the rapid increase of roughly four million people in Japan between the Jōmon and Yayoi periods cannot be explained by migration alone.
 They attribute the increase primarily to a shift from a hunter-gatherer to an agricultural diet on the islands, with the introduction of rice.
 It is quite likely that rice cultivation and its subsequent deification allowed for a slow and gradual population increase.
 Regardless, there is archaeological evidence that supports the idea that there was an influx of farmers from the continent to Japan that absorbed or overwhelmed the native hunter-gatherer population.

 Some pieces of Yayoi pottery clearly show the influence of Jōmon ceramics.
 In addition, the Yayoi lived in the same type of pit or circular dwelling as that of the Jōmon.
 Other examples of commonality are chipped stone tools for hunting, bone tools for fishing, shells in bracelet construction, and lacquer decoration for vessels and accessories.

 According to several linguists, Japonic or proto-Japonic was present on large parts of the southern Korean peninsula.
 These Peninsular Japonic languages, now extinct, were eventually replaced by Koreanic languages.
-Similarly Whitman suggests that the Yayoi are not related to the proto-Koreans but that they (the Yayoi) were present on the Korean peninsula during the Mumun pottery period.
+Similarly, Whitman suggests that the Yayoi are not related to the proto-Koreans, rather that they (the Yayoi) were present on the Korean peninsula during the Mumun pottery period.
 According to him and several other researchers, Japonic/proto-Japonic arrived in the Korean peninsula around 1500 BC and was brought to the Japanese archipelago by Yayoi wet-rice farmers at some time between 700 and 300 BC.
 Whitman and Miyamoto associate Japonic as the language family of both Mumun and Yayoi cultures.
 Several linguists believe that speakers of Koreanic/proto-Koreanic arrived in the Korean Peninsula at some time after the Japonic/proto-Japonic speakers and coexisted with these peoples (i.e. the descendants of both the Mumun and Yayoi cultures) and possibly assimilated them.
 Both Koreanic and Japonic had prolonged influence on each other and a later founder effect diminished the internal variety of both language families.
+According to Miyamoto, proto-Japonic and proto-Koreanic shared a common origin in the eastern Liaoxi district of southern Manchuria.
+Proto-Japonic-speaking peoples migrated to Korea first and were associated with Mumun populations, who were influenced by Pianpu culture from the Liaodong district and rice-farming Shandong populations.

 Languages

-Most linguists and archaeologists agree that the Japonic language family was introduced to and spread through the archipelago during the Yayoi period.
+Most linguists and archaeologists agree that the Japonic language family was introduced to and spread through the Japanese archipelago during the Yayoi period.